Astros vs. Angels Player Props Betting Odds

 |1

-Bet on player props for Shohei Ohtani, Mike Trout or other Angels players with DraftKings Sportsbook.
+Bet on player props for Hunter Renfroe or other Angels players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.